1. Assess Your Instrument’s Condition and Value Thoroughly

 9. Handling Returns and Disputes Gracefully

-Most sales are final, but a reasonable return policy can increase buyer confidence.
+Most sales are final, but a reasonable return policy can increase buyer confidence and help your listing stand out.
 For online sales, consider offering a 48-hour inspection period (buyer pays return shipping).
 For local sales, allow the buyer to play-test in front of you, then the sale is final.
-If a dispute arises (e.g., the buyer claims a defect you didn’t disclose), stay professional.
+If a dispute arises (e.g., the buyer claims a defect you didn’t disclose), stay professional and follow these steps:

 • Review your listing to confirm accusations are false.
 If the buyer has a valid point, offer a partial refund or accept a return.

-• Keep all communication within the platform’s messaging system—don’t move to email or phone.
+• Keep all communication within the platform’s messaging system—don’t move to email or phone where records are harder to produce.

 For more tips on used instrument valuation, check NAMM’s used instrument guide or ask a local repair tech for an appraisal.
 Whether you’re upgrading to a professional model or freeing up space, these steps help you get the best value while staying safe.
 Good luck, and enjoy your next musical chapter.